rlahoda/twig_site_builder/README.md

 - To start with, always have an opening and closing curly bracket: `{ }`
 - You set up pairs of information with the variable name in quotes on the left, a colon, then the content for that variable on the right in quotes: `"variable": "contents"`.
 This would translate into `{{ variable }}` when you want to access it in your Twig template
+- **Always make sure that you have a value in your JSON for any variable in your Twig file that uses that JSON!
+Forgetting this will cause errors!**
 - You can nest values inside of others by enclosing them in further curly brackets:
 ```
 {